DAO-Community/.github/GOVERNANCE.md

 The Steering Committee hosts semiannual developer calls to discuss the DAO Community-related business.

 The precise time of a given call is determined one month ahead of time by discussions on the “developer-calls” channel of the DAO Community Matrix Network.

+## Documentation

+About the DAO Community documentation philosophy:

+As the home to the MDI Novare's community of developers, we want to make sure that our documentation is accurate, valuable, inclusive, and easy to use.
+Our documentation philosophy leads us toward these goals.

+We advocate for our users.
+This can occur at any point in the documentation process, from planning to writing to publishing.
+We respond to feedback and proactively work to create the best user experience possible on the GitHub site.
+We collaborate with teams across MDI Novare to create high-quality content.
+We continually learn and improve to curate the best experience for the community.

+[//]: # "EOF"